Fiskk/polyCS/README.md

 - If you have questions, feel free to ask: bakerdp@sunyit.edu.

 - The Master Branch usually sees at least one commit per day, so make sure you keep your local branch up to date.

+- Note: using non-minified version of Angular will allow you to see complete error messages